 You are here:

 Should I lock in my mortgage rate?
-Review of Short term or long term Mortgages
+Review of Short term versus Longer term Mortgages

-Question: I am not sure what I should do with the length of the term of my mortgage?
-Should I go long or short?
+Question: I am not sure what I should do with the length of my mortgage term?
+Should I lock in at long term rates or go short on my mortgage term?

 Answer: This is a question asked more than any other.
 Everyone wants a definitive answer to it.
 Of course, anyone that claims they can predict future interest rates is somewhat foolish or is making it up.
-I am neither ... so (as you already know my answer.) it depends.
-It depends on YOUR outlook for the future:
+I am neither ... so the answer to this question is - it depends.
+It depends on YOUR outlook for the future.

-If you see a generally low inflation environment in the months ahead then you should stay as short of a term as you can, get the 6 month variable rate at 1.5%.
-You save a great deal on interest and the odds are with you (For if you locked in for five years at say 5.25%, the prime rate would have to rise to over 7.00% from the current 3.75% before you were to pay the same interest as a five year rate.
-This could be a huge savings to you over the long term.
+If you see a generally low inflation environment in the months ahead then you should stay as short of a term as you can, or lock in at the lowest variable rate in the marketplace, you could obtain a current variable rate mortgage at prime minus .7% or .9% You would save a great deal on interest and the odds are with you (If you locked in for five year closed mortgage, at say 2.50%, the prime rate would have to rise to over 4.00% from the current 2.7% that you can obtain on a 5 year variable rate mortgage before you were to pay the same interest as a five year rate.
+This could be a giant amount of monetary savings to you over the long term.

-You may see a graph showing the spread between short and long term mortgage interest rates and you will see that the wider the gap the greater the savings in going with a short term mortgage!
+You may see a graph showing the spread between short and long term mortgage interest rates and you will see that the wider the gap the greater the savings in choosing a short term mortgage!

 Whatever you decide to do, compare different lenders and options point by point and research the market in great detail before signing anything.